 using military service rifles like 1903 Springfield's, M1 Garand's, M1A's, AR15's and alike.

 What is a "HIGH POWER RIFLE MATCH"?

-High power rifle matches are based upon shooting 50 cartridges, in 4 stages-of-fies,
+High power rifle matches are based upon shooting 50 cartridges, over 4 stages-of-fire,

 The 4 stages-of-fire in an LRC high power rifle match are:

 - Standing (or 'off-hand') slow fire - 10 rounds in 10 minutes at 200 yards.

 - Rapid fire, sitting or kneeling – 10 rounds in 60 seconds at 200 yards.

 - Prone Rapid fire – 10 rounds in 70 seconds at 200 yards.